myubi/the-crossing-board/data/faq.md

 You will then need to change it in **two places**:

-- Under your **"Account Details"**, click to view addresses and update any addresses or names there.
-Make sure to also tick the **"Make default"** option.
-Delete any old addresses to be safe.
+Shipping address:

+Under 'Shop', log in to your account
+Click on 'View your subscriptions'
+Click on your subscription number:
+Under ‘change address' click 'update' and enter your new details

+Default address:

+Under 'Shop', log in to your account
+Click ‘View Addresses’
+Delete any old addresses
+Click ‘Add a New Address’

+CHANGING YOUR BILLING ADDRESS
+Under 'Shop', log in to your account
+Click on 'View your subscriptions'
-- Click on **"View your subscriptions"**, click on your subscription number and change your address on that page too.
+Click on your subscription number:
+Under ‘Payment method’ click ‘Update’

+A secure link will then be sent to your email address to update your card details.

+(If you didn't set up an account when you subscribed, you can do this at any time by using the same email associated with your account subscription).

 If you still are having issues with changing your address, please [contact us](mailto:contact@thecrossingboard.com).